-The final two episodes of season 4 of Mrs. Maisel aired on Friday, March 11, and viewers who want to see more from Rachel Brosnahan's Miriam "Midge" Maisel, her will-they-won't-they romantic interest Lenny Bruce, wise-cracking manager Susie Myerson and the rest of the show's colorful characters have their fingers crossed that another season will come sooner rather than later.
+The final two episodes of season 4 of Mrs. Maisel aired on Friday, March 11, and viewers who want to see more from Rachel Brosnahan's Miriam "Midge" Maisel, her will-they-won't-they romantic interest Lenny Bruce, wise-cracking manager Susie Myerson and the rest of the show's colorful characters have had their fingers crossed that another season will come sooner rather than later.

 Though these shows like The Marvelous Mrs. Maisel will help tide you over in the meantime, here's what we know so far about Mrs. Maisel season 5.